Zaibten/Zaibten/README.md

 ## 🏆 **Notable Projects & Achievements**

-Over the years, I've worked on several **high-impact projects** that highlight my skills and ability to solve complex problems.
-Here are some of my key achievements:
+As a **Tech Explorer**, I have had the privilege of working on several high-impact projects that demonstrate my expertise and ability to deliver innovative solutions:

 - **Anatomy-Server-Code-NodeJS-Express-Mongo**: A scalable backend solution for managing complex anatomy data, built with Node.js and MongoDB.
 - **Ecommerce-Website-With-Admin-Panel-Of-ERP-CRM**: An advanced ERP & CRM-based eCommerce system designed in .NET MVC, empowering businesses with full control over their operations.